elastic/enterprise-search-sharepoint-server-connector/README.rst

 Indexing
 ========

-You are all set to begin synchronizing document to Workplace Search.
-Run the `incremental-sync` command to start the synchronization.
-Each consequitive run of `incremental-sync` will restart from the same place where the previous run ended.
+You are all set to begin synchronizing documents to Workplace Search.
+Run the 'incremental-sync' command to start the synchronization.
+Each consecutive run of 'incremental-sync' will restart from the same place where the previous run ended.
 If the permission fetching is enabled in the configuration file, incremental sync also handles document level permission fetching from the SharePoint server and ingests the documents with document level permissions.
-This would replicate document permissions from SharePoint Server to Workplace Search.
+This will replicate document permissions from SharePoint Server to Workplace Search.

-Full sync ensures indexing occurs from the _start_time_ provided in the configuration file till the current time of execution.
-To run full sync, execute the `full-sync` command.
+Full sync ensures indexing occurs from the 'start_time' provided in the configuration file till the current time of execution.
+To run full sync, execute the 'full-sync' command.

-Note: Indexing of all the sub sites is guaranteed only in full sync and not in incremental sync due to an issue in SharePoint, i.e. the parent site does not get updated whenever a subsite inside it is modified.
-Hence, if we create/modify a sub site, the last updated time of parent site is not altered.
+Note: Indexing of all the subsites is guaranteed only in full sync and not in incremental sync due to an issue in SharePoint, i.e. the parent site does not get updated whenever a subsite inside it is modified.
+Hence, if we create/modify a subsite, the last updated time of the parent site is not altered.

-The connector inherently uses Tika module for parsing file contents from attachments. `Tika-python <https://github.com/chrismattmann/tika-python>`_ uses Apache Tika REST server.
+The connector inherently uses the `Tika module <https://pypi.org/project/tika/>`_ for parsing file contents from attachments. `Tika-python <https://github.com/chrismattmann/tika-python>`_ uses Apache Tika REST server.
 To use this library, you need to have Java 7+ installed on your system as tika-python starts up the Tika REST server in the background.
 Tika Server also detects contents from images by automatically calling Tesseract OCR.
 To allow Tika to also extract content from images, you need to make sure tesseract is on your path and then restart tika-server in the backgroud(if it is already running), by doing ``ps aux | grep tika | grep server`` and then ``kill -9 <pid>``

 Sync user permissions